open-life-science/open-life-science.github.io/openseeds/cohort-procedures-and-templates/graduation-guide.md

 - **Actively engage with the Open Seeds program** by attending cohort calls, coming prepared for mentor meetings, and interacting with other participants through platforms such as cohort calls, Slack, and GitHub issues.
 - **Advance the open science aspects of their projects** by completing assignments provided in Open Seeds that help them critically evaluate and incorporate openness into their work.
 - **Show interest in the topics introduced in Open Seeds** by exploring these topics further, identifying relevant resources from the open science community to deepen their understanding, and seeking feedback from experts to refine their project.
 - **Demonstrate a commitment to advancing open science principles** within their network by sharing their project through presentations, participating in events, or engaging in online communication to promote open science.

-Here’s a polished version of your text:

 ## Requirements for Graduation from the Open Seeds Program by OLS: